eclipse-archived/ceylon-lang.org/documentation/introduction.md

 ## Principal typing, union types, and intersection types

-Ceylon's type system is based on analysis of "best" or *principal* types.
+Ceylon's conventional-looking syntax hides a powerful type system that is able to express things that other static type systems simply can't.
+All types in Ceylon can, at least in principle, be expressed within the type system itself.
+There's no primitive types, arrays, or anything similar.

+The type system is based on analysis of "best" or *principal* types.
 For every expression, a unique, most specific type may be determined, without the need to analyze the code around it.
 And all types used internally by the compiler are *denotable* - that is, they can be expressed within the language itself.
 What this means in practice is that the compiler always produces